marcovth/cfphp/README.md

 BTW, I would encourage everybody visiting here to also try and use "Smarty".
 It has been in development for many years. https://www.smarty.net/

-The .htaccess file will add .cfm, .cfml, .cfc as PHP template types.
+The .htaccess file of this project adds [.cfm, .cfml, .cfc] as PHP template types. cfphp will only work if you can add or edit the .htaccess file in your website.

-The big trick of this project is that [php_value auto_prepend_file "./Application.php"] in .htaccess will load the Application.php page before every other php, cfm, cfml and cfc template.
-And this Application.php contains the selection mechanisme of how to process a cfml file.
+The big trick of this project is the added [php_value auto_prepend_file "./Application.php"] line in .htaccess.
+This will load the Application.php page before every other PHP, cfm, cfml and cfc template.

+This Application.php contains the selection mechanisme of how to process a cfml file.
 PHP files are passed through without altering the php code, but you can use Application.php for php files as well.

 Parsing cftags and arguments don't seem to be a the greatest problem.
 However, separating function-names from variables, and especially nested #function(#variable#)# pound-signs is a big challenge, and will likely require hand-editing.